apache/doris/docs/en/administrator-guide/update.md

 + To modify the value of a row that meets certain conditions.
 + Point updates, small updates, where the rows to be updated are preferably a very small part of the entire table.
++ Only could be used in Unique table

 ## Explanation of terms